xyh-123/DeepInterAware/README.md

 ### Binding Free Energy Change Prediction

-On the AB-Bind/SKEMPI2 dataset, we conducted  ten-fold cross-validation to evaluate the performance of DeepInterAware in binding free energy change prediction, please run:
+On the AB-Bind and SKEMPI2 datasets, we conducted  ten-fold cross-validation to evaluate the performance of DeepInterAware in binding free energy change prediction, please run:

 ```sh
 python ddG_train.py --dataset AB-Bind --batch_size 32 --lr 5e-4